Adbritcl1128/feetesting/README.md

-# Front End Testing
+# Front End testing

-This repo is a practice area for testing front end JavaScript code.
+The purpose of this assignment is to get practice writing tests for our Javascript code